bracerino/icet-sqs-gui/README.md

 # SQS-GUI
 GUI for generating SQS structures using ICET package.
+Try the application online at https://sqs-icet.streamlit.app/ or compile it locally (see the manual below).
 Currently implemented only supercell-specific option.

 ### **Prerequisities**: